defnull/multipart_bench/README.md

 | cgi              | 3.75 MB/s (0%)      | -                     |
 | email            | 4.25 MB/s (0%)      | 4.27 MB/s (0%)        |

-This is the first worst-case scenario, which should not happen under normal circumstances but is still an important factor if you want to prevent malicious uploads from slowing down your web service.
+This is the first scenario that should not happen under normal circumstances but is still an important factor if you want to prevent malicious uploads from slowing down your web service.
 Both `multipart` and `werkzeug` are unaffected and produce consistent results. `python-multipart` slows down, but still performs well.
 The line-based parsers however are practically unusable.

-Update **30.09.2024** python-multipart v0.0.11 fixed this edge-cases and no longer chokes on this scenario.
+Update **30.09.2024** python-multipart v0.0.11 fixed an edge-cases and no longer chokes on this scenario.
 It previously showed down to 0.75 MB/s or less on this test, even slower than `cgi` or `email`.

 ### Scenario: worstcase_lf